-On 30 November 2020, Aviva Singlife, a joint venture of the Company issued SGD260 million perpetual Tier 1 notes to the Company.
-As at the financial position date, the total balance outstanding was £146 million.
-The interest received from these loan notes shown in the income statement is £9 million (2022: £9 million).
-These loan notes had a fair value of £136 million (2022: £137 million) at the financial position date.
-Following the announcement of the sale of Singapore Life Holdings Pte Ltd, these loan notes were reclassified as held for sale and are disclosed in note 13.
+On 30 November 2020, Singapore Life Holdings Pte Ltd, a joint venture of the Company issued SGD260 million perpetual Tier 1 notes to the Company.
+Following the announcement of the sale of Singapore Life Holdings Pte Ltd, these loan notes were reclassified as held for sale at 31 December 2023 and are disclosed in note 13.
+The sale of Singapore Life Holdings Pte Limited was completed in 2024 and the Tier 1 loan notes have been fully settled.